aidenybai/grumpy/README.md

 ### Usage
 Note: Grumpy requires at least `Node v6.4.0`.

 Create an instance of Grumpy and manipulate the group.
-We're going to be assigning `'key'` to `'value'` and fetching and checking it once we've set it.
+We're going to be assigning `key` to `value` and fetching and checking it once we've set it.

 **Example** - Getting and setting values